-The DASHO or his/her designee, appointed in writing, shall be the program administrator of the CSB's RPP.
+The DASHO or his/her designee, appointed in writing, will be the program administrator of the CSB's RPP.
 The program administrator will be qualified for this position by appropriate training and/or experience, commensurate with the complexity of the program he/she must administer.
 The program administrator will administer the entire RPP, including drafting and implementing all relevant policies and procedures, as well as instituting training, recordkeeping, and other required matters, under the direction and control of the DASHO.
 The DASHO maintains final authority over the RPP, pursuant to the Board's delegation to the DASHO over occupational safety and health matters.
+SHOs will implement the RPP in regional offices.